ofeksadlo/lichess-cheat/README.md

 Now we have the last moveset and we can feed are stockfish engine to get predictions.

 # How to make it work
-1) Download the main.py and data folder you
+1) Download the main.py and the data folder
-2) Download stockfish from here https://stockfishchess.org/download/ I'v used 64-bit: Maximally compatible but slow.
+2) Download stockfish from here: https://stockfishchess.org/download/ I'v used 64-bit: Maximally compatible but slow.
-3) You need to extract the exe file you downloaded and in main.py code, change the stockfish path.
+3) You need to extract the exe file you downloaded and in main.py code, change the path to your stockfish engine exe file.
+4) About the stockfish.set_depth(16) you can put higher values.
+The higher the value the more accurate the prediction But it's also slower.
+Using set depth 16 I tied against stockfish level 8 so it's preety strong as it is.
+5) You can go a head and run it for now it only work for white pieces.
+But soon it will work for black pieces as well.
+   After you run it wait a few seconds so the board window will pop up.
+It's getting prioritized over other window to stay on top.
+   Now go a head and start a game and in the board window it will give you next best move.

+# Compatibility Issues
+The program only tested on Chrome and the zoom need to be 100%